Category:134 Engineering Professional Services

-Once the district, the division, and AI agree to the man-hours, salary rates, overhead rates, direct costs, and fixed fee, the information is submitted to the PSC for review and for the PSC chair’s approval, via the email group CODEPSCReview.
+Once the district and the division agree to the man-hours, salary rates, overhead rates, direct costs, and fixed fee, the information is submitted to the PSC for review and for the PSC chair’s approval, via the email group CODEPSCReview.
 See Fig. 134.4.1.
 The submittal letter to the PSC documents that the above procedures have been followed and the requirements of Brooks Act, 23 CFR 172 and RSMO Section 8 have been satisfied.
 When approved by the PSC, the standard contract language, the scope of services and the consultant’s cost proposal are made part of a formal agreement for execution.

 MHTC authorization to execute the contract may be obtained in one of following ways:

 - Projects in the Statewide Transportation Improvement Program (STIP)

 To obtain authorization to execute contracts for projects that are not included in the approved STIP and have a contract ceiling exceeding $25,000, the contracts must be presented to the MHTC at a regularly scheduled monthly meeting.
 The appropriate division places these contracts on the Commission agenda for the next meeting.
 The District Engineer or division engineer should be prepared to discuss this item at the Commission meeting in case questions arise.
 After obtaining authorization to execute the contract from the Commission, the contract administrator forwards four copies of the contract, executed by the consultant, to CCO for approval as to form and then to the Commission Secretary, who has the appropriate individuals execute them.